List of Kid Nation participants: Mike

 Michael Klinge was an 11-year-old red district member from Bellevue, Washington.
 He was introduced in episode one as a town council member.
 He was replaced by Guylan during the first election on Day 16 (episode 5) in a 1–9 vote.

 Mike has competed in orienteering through the Washington Interscholastic Orienteering League and Cascade Orienteering Club.
 In November 2007, Mike was cast as Louis Leonowens in Village Theater's Production of The King And I. Prior to that, Mike understudied the role of Randolph in the previous season's Bye Bye Birdie.
 Mike's past Village Theatre Kidstage roles include JoJo in Seussical and Gavroche in Les Misérables.

 Morgan

 Morgan Wood was a 12-year-old green district member from Indianapolis, Indiana.
 She was one of only two participants to receive two gold stars.
 The first was a $20,000 gold star awarded on day 13 (episode 4) for successfully establishing a no-pressure time of spirituality and prayer for the kids.
 The second was a $50,000 gold star awarded at the conclusion of the series for her positive helpful attitude and for working hard to unify the community.

 In 2019, Morgan performed in the Puerto Rico tour of the musical Hamilton, for which she had been a member of the ensemble and an understudy in US tours.

+In 2024 she began performing as Eliza in Hamilton on Broadway.